EMBRYOPSIDA Pirani & Prado

 BETULACEAE Gray, nom. cons.
 Back to Fagales

-Trees or shrubs; flavones +; stratified phloem +; sieve tube P-protein usu.
-0; lamina vernation usu. laterally or vertically conduplicate, colleters +; plant monoecious or dioecious, catkinate, (bracts peltate); P 0-6, staminate flowers: A opposite P, (filaments ± divided), anthers longer than connective; pollen starchy; G 0; carpellate flower: A 0; G [(3)], septae incomplete, (short style +); ovules (1-4/carpel), collateral (superposed), lower part of integument vascularized; embryo sacs several; n = 8, 11, 14; horizontal transfer of rps11 gene; sporophytic incompatibility system present.
+Trees or shrubs; plant deciduous (evegreen); flavones +; stratified phloem +; sieve tube P-protein usu.
+0; lamina vernation usu. laterally or vertically conduplicate, colleters +; plant monoecious or dioecious, catkinate, (bracts peltate); P 0-6, staminate flowers: filaments ± divided), anthers longer than connective; pollen starchy; pistillode 0; carpellate flower: inflorescence catkinate; staminodes 0; G [(3)], collateral, septae incomplete, (short style +); ovules (1-4/carpel), collateral (superposed), lower part of integument vascularized; embryo sacs several; endosperm slight; n = 8, 11, 14; horizontal transfer of rps11 gene; sporophytic incompatibility system present.

 6[list]/145 - 2 groups below.
 North Temperate, to Andes and Sumatra (map: from Meusel et al. 1965; Hultén 1971).
-[Photo - Flower]
+[Photo - Flower.]

 1. Betuloideae Arnott

-No spirally-thickened vessel elements; peltate glandular hairs +; (leaves spiral Alnus); carpellate flowers: P 0 (2); parietal tissue 1-2 cells across, nucellar cap ca 2 cells across; (megaspore mother cell 1); infructescence with woody or scaly bracts separate from fruit, nut small [<3 mm long], ± flattened, samaroid.
+No spirally-thickened vessel elements; peltate glandular hairs +; (leaves spiral - Alnus); staminate flowers: pollen endexine lamellate; carpellate flowers: (inflorescence cone-like - Alnus); P 0 (2); parietal tissue 1-2 cells across, nucellar cap ca 2 cells across; (megaspore mother cell 1); infructescence with woody or scaly bracts separate from fruit, nut small [<3 mm long], ± flattened, samaroid.

 2/95: Betula (60).
 N. hemisphere, to South America; montane in tropics.